 The kids checking out the new beachfront view in Seagrove.

 We just got back from our third annual girls’ beach trip to 30A and every year I try to make a little upgrade.
 This year we stayed in beach side properties in Seagrove Beach, rather than across the street from the beach and it was a game changer!
-I loved being able to get up, roll out of bed, grab my coffee and walk down to the beach in just a couple of minutes.
-One thing that remains the same, however, is the fun had road tripping with my girls and their friends.
-Taking road trips with teens can be tons of fun provided no one gets too hangry (I’m including myself here).
+I loved being able to get up, roll out of bed, grab my coffee and walk down to the beach in just minutes.
+One thing that remains the same, however, is the fun had when taking road trips with teens.
+Taking road trips with teens can be tons of fun provided no one gets too hangry (including myself here).